flynnzac/mro/README.md

 <h2>Use Cases</h2>

 <p>mro can be used for the sorts of problem that m4 is used for, but it is much simpler.
-I often use it in papers where there are a few parameters of interest that I save to some output files.
+I use it for my personal website (see the code at <a href="https://github.com/flynnzac/flynnzac.github.io">https://github.com/flynnzac/flynnzac.github.io</a> and the website at <a href="http://zflynn.com">http://zflynn.com</a>) and I often use it in papers where there are a few parameters of interest that I save to some output files.
 To prevent copying errors, I do something like (usually in a separate file "parameters.mro"):

 <p><code>#rho=#(... code to fetch rho parameter);@</code>